 With eight levels of magnetic resistance, a sturdy frame, and 400-pound user weight capacity, the Niceday Elliptical Trainer may be a good choice for those needing higher weight limits.

-There’s a good reason I referred to the NiceDay Elliptical Machine as “quiet as a church mouse”—it’s virtually noiseless.
-GGR Head of Content Kate Meier tested this elliptical, and she said, “This is one of the quietest machines I’ve ever been on.”
+There’s a good reason I referred to the Niceday Elliptical Machine as “quiet as a church mouse”—it’s virtually noiseless.
+GGR senior director of content Kate Meier tested this elliptical, and she said, “This is one of the quietest machines I’ve ever been on.”
 Why is it silent?
-There is no motor and no electricity that runs to the NiceDay.
+There is no motor and no electricity that runs to the Niceday.

-If you want to get a quick workout while others are sleeping, this is an excellent option for you.
+If you want to get a quick workout on the best quiet elliptical while others are sleeping, this is an excellent option.
 Plus, the machine doesn’t need to be plugged in to work, so you can move it to any corner of your house that suits you without worrying about finding an outlet.

-I’m a huge fan of the lifetime parts warranty, which is not common on budget machines.
-The brand promises to send you a replacement part for your NiceDay Elliptical whenever anything breaks or stops working.
+I’m a huge fan of the lifetime parts warranty, which is uncommon on budget machines.
+The brand promises to send you a replacement part for your Niceday Elliptical whenever anything breaks or stops working.

 Nice Day Elliptical in use